 Have a good day now.

 Now I hear on the news that Facebook has had strange deals going on where device manufacturers, like the Chinese cell phone and networking equipment manufacturer Huawei, have been given direct access to all of many millions (probably billions) of users' personal information, and also all of their friends' information too.
-You can be spied on by a Chinese company just by being the friend of someone who has a Chinese-made cell phone and who uses Facebook, even if you don't.
+You can be spied on by a Chinese company just by being the friend of someone who has a Chinese-made cell phone and who uses Facebook, even if you don't ever log into Facebook.
 And Huawei has been flagged by the U.S. Government as a security threat, because of their close connections to the Chinese government and the Chinese oligarcs who run the government, and their ability to put spyware microcode into anything and everything that they manufacture.

 Outrageous, and I think it should be illegal.
 I get the feeling that Facebook may have done me a favor by freezing my account and blocking me out.
 But I notice that those "data sharing" deals have been going on since 2010, so they may have spied on me and my 800 friends, too, already.